 Cane toads are the largest toads in the world.
 They typically grow about 4 -6 inches in length, but can grow to over 9 inches in length and weigh over one pound!

 This large size allows them to eat large prey such as bats, rodents, birds, and small reptiles.
-They have also been documented eating plants, household refuse, and even dog and cat foot.
+They have also been documented eating plants, household refuse, and even dog and cat food.

 Unlike most frogs that find their prey by movement, cane toads primarily use vision to find prey, and can also use their sense of smell to find food, such as dog food left outdoors.